marshki/about_dis_mac/functions/README.md

 ### NOTES
 ---

-Test functions for Intel-, M*-based Macs.
-"InCommon" dir contains cross-platform functions.
+This directory contains test functions for Apple hardware using the following architecture:

+  * Intel
+  * M1
+  * "InCommon" (cross-platform)

 ---